reservoir-data/meltano-state-backend-fsspec/README.md

 The `state_backend.fs.protocol` setting is required, and it can be any FSSpec-supported protocol.

-The S3, GCS, and Azure storage options have first-class settings support:
+The S3, GCS, Azure, and SFTP storage options have first-class settings support:

 - S3:
   - `state_backend.fs.storage_options.s3.key`